Curriculum vitae

 PRESENTATIONS, PANELS & POSTERS

-Shawler, A. April 2024.
 “Ecological & social challenges of wolf-livestock conflict: Investigating wolf-elk interactions and local perspectives around Cody, Wyoming”.
-The Wildlife Society Wyoming Chapter Conference.
-Cody, Wyoming.
-Presentation.

-Shawler, A. May 2023.
-“Investigating socioeconomic barriers to carnivore-livestock conflict mitigation”.
 Pathways 2023: Human Dimensions of Wildlife Conference.
 Colorado State University.
 Fort Collins, CO.
-Presentation
+Presentation.
+May 2023.

-Shawler, A. May 2022.
 “How migratory coupling of wolves and elk may influence patterns of wolf-livestock conflict in the eastern GYE”.
-15th Biennial Scientific Conference on the Greater Yellowstone Ecosystem in Bozeman, MT.
-Presentation.

-Shawler, A. November 2020.
 “Finding Balance in the Working Wild” panel discussion.
-Women in Ranching Confluence virtual conference.
-Invited panelist.

-Shawler, A. October 2019.
 “Wolf movements and predation in ranching landscapes of the eastern Greater Yellowstone Ecosystem”.
-The Wildlife Society Annual Conference in Reno, NV.
-Poster.

-Shawler, A. September 2018.
 “Patterns and drivers of livestock depredation along the eastern frontier of the Greater Yellowstone Ecosystem”.
-14th Biennial Scientific Conference on the Greater Yellowstone Ecosystem in Big Sky, MT.
-Poster

-Shawler, A. February 2017.
-“Wolf-Livestock Coexistence Strategies: The Wood River Wolf Project in Central Idaho”.
-The Wildlife Society, Colorado Chapter – Gray Wolf Conservation and Management Symposium in Fort Collins, CO.
+The Wildlife Society, Colorado Chapter – Gray Wolf Conservation and Management Symposium.
+Colorado State University.
+Fort Collins, CO.
 Invited plenary speaker.
+February 2017.

 OUTREACH & SERVICE